 LinkedIn can feel intimidating.
 But you don’t need the most polished or popular profile to make an impact.
-What matters most is that your profile is current, professional, and reflects who you are today.
-That way, when clients, prospects, or potential hires search for you, they see a great representation of yourself.
+What matters most is having a profile that’s current, professional, and true to who you are today.
+When clients, prospects, or potential hires look you up, they should see a clear, credible reflection of you.

-Follow these 8 simple steps to improve your LinkedIn profile.
+Follow these 8 steps to improve your LinkedIn presence.

 1. Location and Industry